microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 # Background
 > This spec corresponds to [issue 913](https://github.com/microsoft/microsoft-ui-xaml/issues/913) on the WinUI repo.

-Users should be informed about status changes that occur on an app level (Teaching tips are specifically built for informing users of nonessential options that would improve their experience – there should be a overarching UWP UI element to inform users about essential changes too.)
+Users should be informed about essential status changes that occur on an app level.
+These status changes affect the app as a whole and can be either critical or informational.
+Critical status changes like lost internet connectivity are directly impactful to app functionality while informational status changes like an update has completed and been applied are indirectly impactful to app functionality.
+These notifications and corresponding information should be presented in a consistent, predictable, and relevant way to the user depending on the specific scenario.

+Currently, Teaching Tip, Content Dialog, and customizations of other flyouts and dialogs exist as options to show these notifications.
+Due to their design intentions, intrusiveness, or features they are not sufficient for displaying notifications at an app-wide level.

 <!-- Use this section to provide background context for the new API(s)